AmaduKamara/pizza-menu-app/README.md

 # Pizza-Menu

-> The app displays Pizza Menu list of foods
+> The app displays a Pizza Menu list of foods

 ## Built With